-NOTE—The non-EDMG and pre-EDMG modulated fields are defined at the SC chip rate Fc = 1.76 GHz and the corresponding chip time duration Tc = 0.57 ns.
-The EDMG modulated fields are defined at the EDMG SC chip rate Fc EDMG = Fc×NCB GHz and the corresponding chip time duration Tc EDMG = Tc/NCB ns.
+NOTE—The non-EDMG and pre-EDMG modulated fields are defined at the DMG SC chip rate Fc and the corresponding chip time duration Tc .
+The EDMG modulated fields are defined at the EDMG SC chip rate Fc EDMG = Fc×NCB and the corresponding chip time duration Tc EDMG = Tc/NCB.

 Editor: introduce changes on p 424, line 6 as specified below

-The EDMG-STF field transmit waveform in time domain shall be defined at the SC chip rate Fc equal to 1.76 GHz and chip time duration Tc = 1/Fc for PPDU transmission over a 2.16 GHz channel.
-For PPDU transmission over NCB×2.16 GHz channel, 1 ≤ NCB ≤ 4, the chip rate and chip time duration are defined as NCB×Fc and Tc/NCB accordingly.
+The EDMG-STF field transmit waveform in time domain shall be defined at the EDMG SC chip rate Fc EDMG and chip time duration Tc EDMG.
 The EDMG-STF field for the iTXth transmit chain is defined as follows:

 Editor: introduce changes on p 425, line 8 as specified below

-The EDMG-CEF field transmit waveform in time domain shall be defined at the SC chip rate Fc equal to 1.76 GHz and chip time duration Tc = 1/Fc ns for PPDU transmission over a 2.16 GHz channel.
-For PPDU transmission over NCB×2.16 GHz channel, 1 ≤ NCB ≤ 4, the chip rate and chip time duration are defined as NCB×Fc and Tc/NCB accordingly.
+The EDMG-CEF field transmit waveform in time domain shall be defined at the EDMG SC chip rate Fc EDMG and chip time duration Tc EDMG.
 The EDMG-CEF field is composed of subfields and nth subfield for the iTXth transmit chain is defined as follows:

 Editor: introduce changes on p 431, line 7 as specified below

 Three types of GIs are defined: short, normal and long.
 An EDMG STA shall support the normal GI for each combination of channel bandwidth and number of spatial streams supported by the EDMG STA.
-All GI sequences are defined at the NCB×1.76 GHz sampling rate, where NCB is the integer number of 2.16 GHz channels that make up the channel bandwidth and 1 ≤ NCB ≤ 4.
+All GI sequences are defined at the NCB×Fc sampling rate, where NCB is the integer number of 2.16 GHz channels that make up the channel bandwidth and 1 ≤ NCB ≤ 4.

 Editor: introduce changes on p 433, line 12 as specified below

-An SU PPDU transmitted over a 2.16 GHz or a 2.16+2.16 GHz channel with a single space-time stream (NSTS = 1) shall be defined at the SC chip rate equal to 1.76 GHz.
+An SU PPDU transmitted over a 2.16 GHz or a 2.16+2.16 GHz channel with a single space-time stream (NSTS = 1) shall be defined at the SC chip rate Fc.
 The PPDU of this type does not include the EDMG-STF and EDMG-CEF fields and the symbol blocking structure defined for the Data field continues the symbol blocking structure of the pre-EDMG fields.

 Editor: introduce changes on p 434, line 3 as specified below

-An SU PPDU transmitted over a 2.16 GHz or 2.16+2.16 GHz channel with more than one space-time stream (NSTS > 1) and an SU PPDU transmission over a 4.32 GHz, 6.48 GHz, 8.64 GHz or 4.32+4.32 GHz channel with one or more space-time streams (NSTS ≥ 1) shall be defined at the NCB×1.76 GHz sampling rate.
+An SU PPDU transmitted over a 2.16 GHz or 2.16+2.16 GHz channel with more than one space-time stream (NSTS > 1) and an SU PPDU transmission over a 4.32 GHz, 6.48 GHz, 8.64 GHz or 4.32+4.32 GHz channel with one or more space-time streams (NSTS ≥ 1) shall be defined at the NCB×Fc sampling rate.

 Editor: introduce changes on p 434, line 8 as specified below

-The symbol blocking structure for pre-EDMG fields transmitted over a 2.16 GHz or 2.16+2.16 GHz channel shall be defined at the SC chip rate equal to 1.76 GHz as shown in Figure 173.
+The symbol blocking structure for pre-EDMG fields transmitted over a 2.16 GHz or 2.16+2.16 GHz channel shall be defined at the SC chip rate Fc as shown in Figure 173.

 Editor: introduce changes on p 436, line 14 as specified below

-The symbol blocking structure for pre-EDMG fields transmitted over a 2.16 GHz or 2.16+2.16 GHz channel shall be defined at the SC chip rate equal to 1.76 GHz as shown in Figure 173.
+The symbol blocking structure for pre-EDMG fields transmitted over a 2.16 GHz or 2.16+2.16 GHz channel shall be defined at the SC chip rate Fc as shown in Figure 173.